ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 ## Versioning your content

-Whenever you deploy your documentation site with Addon Docs, it places the compiled application in a subdirectory based on the current state of your git repository.
+Whenever you deploy your documentation site with AddonDocs, it places the compiled application in a subdirectory based on the current state of your git repository.
 All of this behavior [is customizable](#customizing-deploys), but we expect the out-of-the-box configuration should be a good place to get started.

 ### Tag deploys